This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Conclusion

 Jade plants are poisonous to your pets.
 If you have jade plants within your home, you risk your animals ingesting them.
-It is best to protect your pets from poisoning by keeping them away from your jade plant.
+Protecting your pets from poisoning is best by keeping them away from your jade plant.

-Showing the symptoms of jade plant poisoning helps you identify such cases and act within time to save the animal’s life.
+Showing the symptoms of jade plant poisoning helps you identify such cases and act quickly to save the animal’s life.
 Finally, if you cannot guarantee your animal’s safety around these plants, you should do away with them.